pjakiela/ECON379/overview.md

 will want to see evidence that you can learn new technologigal tools, so knowing both Stata and R is not going to hurt you.
 Learn some of both, and decide which one you prefer once you are the boss.

+In this class, we're using Stata because it is the most widely used software among people doing program evalaution in the development context.
+Many of the techniques we'll learn are more straightforward and better documented in Stata, and the replication files for the papers we'll read come with Stata data sets.